AlexPoltak/vrs_cvicenie_3/README.md

 3. You can get transformed frame(frame points) in global coordinates also by using method:

     - `frame` - frame that will be transformed
+    - `lidarToImuRot` - transformation matrix between lidar and IMU
     - `frameID` - ID of frame
     - `colormode` - color model

 - At first, frame is transformed from lidar to IMU.
 * Then this transformed frame is transformed from IMU to what the imu is attached to(drone, car, pedestrian).
-+ Finally is transform to global coordinates
++ Finally the frame is transform into global coordinates

 ```js
     BaseFrame *transformFrame(BaseFrame &frame,Eigen::Affine3f lidarToImuRot, int frameID=0,int colormode=0);